martin-pedraza/Courses/README.md

 # Courses
-A collection of certificates from programming courses
+A personal collection of programming course certificates (PDFs).

+## Project structure 🔧
+- `All/` — Contains the original PDF certificates.
+- `By-Skill/` — Indexes grouped by skill
+- `By-Provider/` — Indexes grouped by provider
+- `By-Year/` — Certificates grouped by year.